-Early in the first book, Drawing Fire, Kate and three men hear a barred owl hoot at dusk, and Kate correctly identifies the owl as female:
+Early in the first book, Drawing Fire, Kate and three companions hear an owl hoot at dusk:

 “That’s the call of a barred owl,” Case said.”Bird-watchers identify it by its rhythm, which matches the rhythm of ‘Who cooks for you, who cooks for you all?'”